swharden/SWHLab/README.md

 ```

 ## Plotting Data with MatPlotLib
 Plot recorded data from the first 4 sweeps.
 Note that the ABF class can provide raw time points (abf.sweepX) or time-in-sweep points (abf.sweepX2).
-Also, deteciton of voltage-clamp vs. current-clamp is automatic, and abf.units2 will provide a name suitable for an axis label.
+Also, detection of voltage-clamp vs. current-clamp is automatic, and abf.units2 will provide a name suitable for an axis label.
 ```python
 for sweep in abf.setsweeps():
     plt.plot(abf.sweepX2,abf.sweepY,alpha=.5)